 Some have banking licenses and others do not.
-With a banking license, neobanks can provide their own checking accounts, prepaid, debit or credit cards, currency exchanges, crypto-currencies, money transfers, retail payments, savings accounts and loans.
+With a banking license, neobanks can provide their own checking accounts, prepaid, debit or credit cards, currency exchanges, cryptocurrencies, money transfers, retail payments, savings accounts and loans.
 Without a banking license, neobanks can offer financial services, but in conjunction with another bank that has a license.
 A neobank can provide its own unique interface and tools for bank account operations for customers that already have an account at a bank that the neobank links to.
 The tools could be transaction analysis, budget management and automated notifications to help users achieve their financial goals.
 Other neobanks use the license of a partner bank to offer financial products.

 Neobanks have been prioritizing growth over profitability and only a few have shown positive income.
 They have relied on external funding to fund their growth.
-Analysts predict that neobanks could grow to serve 20% of the population by 2023.
+Analysts predict that neobanks could grow at a compound annual growth rate of 53.4% from 2022 to 2030.